Persecution of Hindus: Jammu and Kashmir

 The Kashmiri Pandit population living in the Muslim-majority region of Jammu and Kashmir has often come under threat from Islamic militants in recent years.
-Historians have suggested that some of these attacks have been in retaliation for the anti-Muslim violence propagated by the Hindutva movement during the demolition of the Babri Masjid, and the 2002 Gujarat riots.
+Historian Ramachandra Guha has argued that the rise in Islamic militant activity in Kashmir and the rise of Hindu nationalism in the rest of India "began independently, yet each legitimized and furthered the other".
 This threat has been pronounced during periods of unrest in the Kashmir valley, such as in 1989.
 In 1986, the Anantnag Riots broke out, where protesters targeted properties of Kashmiri Hindus and temples.
 Along with the Hindus, large sections of the Muslim population have also been attacked, ostensibly for "cooperating" with the Indian state.
 Some authors have found evidence that these militants had the support of the Pakistani security establishment.
 The incidents of violence included the Wandhama Massacre in 1998, in which 23 Kashmiri Hindus were gunned down by Muslims disguised as Indian soldiers.
 Many Kashmiri Non-Muslims have been killed and thousands of children orphaned over the course of the conflict in Kashmir.
-The 2000 Amarnath pilgrimage massacre was another such incident where 30 Hindu pilgrims were killed en route to the Amarnath temple.
+The 2000 Amarnath pilgrimage massacre was another such incident where 30 Hindu pilgrims were killed en route to the Amarnath Temple.

-In the Kashmir region, approximately 300 Kashmiri Pandits were killed between September 1989 to 1990 in various incidents.
+In the Kashmir region, approximately 300 Kashmiri Pandits were killed between September 1989 and 1990 in various incidents.
 In early 1990, local Urdu newspapers Aftab and Al Safa called upon Kashmiris to wage jihad against India and ordered the expulsion of all Hindus choosing to remain in Kashmir.
 In the following days masked men ran in the streets with AK-47 shooting to kill Hindus who would not leave.
 Notices were placed on the houses of all Hindus, telling them to leave within 24 hours or die.

-As of 2005, it is estimated that between 250,000 and 300,000 pandits have migrated outside Kashmir since the 1990s due to persecution by Islamic fundamentalists in the largest case of ethnic cleansing since the partition of India.
+As of 2005, it is estimated that between 250,000 and 300,000 Kashmiri Pandits have migrated outside Kashmir since the 1990s due to persecution by Islamic fundamentalists.
 The proportion of Kashmiri Pandits in the Kashmir valley has declined from about 15% in 1947 to, by some estimates, less than 0.1% since the insurgency in Kashmir took on a religious and sectarian flavour.

 Many Kashmiri Pandits have been killed by Islamist militants in incidents such as the Wandhama massacre and the 2000 Amarnath pilgrimage massacre.
-The incidents of massacring and forced eviction was termed ethnic cleansing by Kanchan Gupta.

-In October 2021, three terrorist shot dead a Kashmiri pandit school teacher and a Sikh school principal after checking their identity cards and segregating them from their Kashmiri Muslim colleagues in a government run school.
+In October 2021, three terrorists shot a Kashmiri pandit school teacher and a Sikh school principal after checking their identity cards and segregating them from their Kashmiri Muslim colleagues in a government run school.
 Pakistan-based Lashkar-e-Taiba affiliated TRF claimed responsibility of the killings.

+In the 2025 Pahalgam attack, five armed terrorists killed 26 civilians, mainly targeting Hindu tourists.
+TRF initially claimed responsibility, but later denied involvement.